srcole/o-factor/README.md

 * Present the o-factor: a new measure for rank journals in terms of open-science

-This project was initially inspired by Scott Cole's codesharing mini-project: https://github.com/srcole/codesharing And by the Code and Data Citation Counter: doi 10.5281/zenodo.1209095 link: https://github.com/softwaresaved/code-cite O-Factor team
+This project was initially inspired by Scott Cole's codesharing mini-project: https://github.com/srcole/codesharing and by the Code and Data Citation Counter: doi 10.5281/zenodo.1209095 link: https://github.com/softwaresaved/code-cite

+O-Factor team

 Contributors (ABC order):
 * Federico Adolfi - fedeadolfi@gmail.com
 * Rotem Botvinik-Nezer - rotemb9@gmail.com